rizinorg/book/src/scripting/macros.md

 0x004047d9      and rsp, 0xfffffffffffffff0
 [0x004047d6]>
 ```

-As you can see, the arguments are named by index, starting from 0: $0, $1, ...

 To run a macro multiple times with different arguments, a convenient way is to use `..(`: